Trendy microgreens are a simple solution to getting more vegetables on your plate this winter.

 Where to find seeds

-Choose organic seed rather than conventionally grown seed and keep your family safe from pesticide and herbicide residues.
+Choose organic seed rather than conventionally grown seed for growing microgreens to keep your family safe from pesticide and herbicide residues.

 Some seed suppliers sell seed mixtures in a single package.
 If you are brand new to gardening, this option gives you a variety of flavors and textures in one planting.
 The seeds in these packages mature at the same time, so they can be harvested together.
 The seed catalog will give you the “days to maturity”, usually 14 or 21 days.